 During my time in the recruitment industry, I’ve operated in many different environments.
 I started out at a recruitment agency, then owned and operated my own recruitment company for a while, and now am working in Recruitment Process Outsourcing (RPO).
-These experiences have given me the ability to share with you some of the major differences I’ve noticed in working at an agency vs. an RPO firm.
+These experiences have given me the ability to share with you some of the major differences I’ve noticed in working at an RPO firm vs. a staffing agency.

-Working for a recruitment agency, you are expected to support multiple customers in identifying talent and making placements.
+Working for a staffing agency, you are expected to support multiple customers in identifying talent and making placements.
 Typically, you compete against other agencies and have just a small window of opportunity to source candidates who have a specific skill set.
-The primary objective is to identify potential candidates, obtain their CVs and submit them to the client.
-In essence, the agency plays the “middle man” in the talent acquisition process, making the introduction between candidate and client.
+The primary objective is to identify potential candidates, obtain their CVs, and submit them to the client.
+In essence, the staffing agency plays the “middle man” in the talent acquisition process, making the introduction between candidate and client.

-There is a huge sales aspect for any agency consultant working in a 360 degree role, which involves (a) developing new business and (b) servicing accounts, making placements that ultimately result in generating revenue.
+There is a huge sales aspect for any staffing agency consultant working in a 360-degree role, which involves (a) developing new business and (b) servicing accounts, making placements that ultimately result in generating revenue.
 You are expected to sell your agency services to potential customers as well as sell jobs to relevant candidates.
-The position is typically commission focused where the more hires (or placements) you make, the bigger your pay at the end of the month.
+The position is typically commission-focused where the more hires (or placements) you make, the bigger your pay at the end of the month.

 This more ad hoc structure plays into an agency recruiter having the luxury of picking and choosing a vacancy they wish to work on, with the option of walking away if it doesn’t look like it’s going to pan out.